 The new Labour government has been urged to consider the immense “intangible” benefits of UK university research – such as how it can help local businesses to attract talent and investment.

-In a new report by the Campaign for Science and Engineering (CaSE) published on 17 July, the science advocacy group draws attention to what it believes are many of the overlooked benefits of university research and development (R&D), noting that these could be damaged by the financial pressures faced by the sector.
+In a report by the Campaign for Science and Engineering (CaSE) published on 17 July, the science advocacy group draws attention to what it believes are many of the overlooked benefits of university research and development, noting that these could be damaged by the financial pressures faced by the sector.

-These “intangible” benefits include how universities provide local businesses with access to highly expensive research equipment “not easily affordable by businesses, particularly small start-ups and scale ups”.
+These “intangible” benefits include how universities provide local businesses with access to expensive research equipment “not easily affordable by businesses, particularly small start-ups and scale-ups”.

 Campus resource collection: Gender equality in higher education: how to overcome key challenges

-Universities also act as a “convenor” for different businesses to come together to cooperate rather than compete, the report adds.
+Universities also act as a “convener” for different businesses to come together and cooperate rather than compete, the report adds.

 “The neutrality of universities can be a further asset to industry research, through their capacity to corroborate research without commercial conflict of interest constraints,” it explains.

-The cultural, civic and economic impact of university R&D should also not be ignored, it adds, noting how the £5.6 billion a year invested directly from university coffers into research has a huge impact on local communities.
+The cultural, civic and economic impact of university R&D should also not be ignored, the paper adds, noting that the £5.6 billion a year invested directly from university coffers into research has a huge impact on local communities.

-“The UK risks losing these local, societal benefits if it loses its university-led R&D,” it says.
+“The UK risks losing these local, societal benefits if it loses its university-led R&D,” CaSE says.

 “These benefits are not always accompanied with clear and direct financial returns, nor are their impacts easily measurable in the short term, if at all.
 However, these local benefits indirectly support the research system in the form of societal improvements such as improved health, education and wellbeing of the population,” the report says.